ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Short Summary
 -------------
-This is a single-line that goes right after the declaration of the class or function for briefly describing what the class or function or does.
+This is a single line that goes immediately after the declaration of the class or function to briefly describe what the class or function does.
 The `short summary` is mandatory.
 If it is not present, :ref:`Doc Style Tools` will raise an error.